freedict/fd-kosh/README.md

 ### Bugs, Questions?
 For more information about Kosh, please visit https://kosh.uni-koeln.de.
-If you have found a bug in `fd-watch`, please, write an issue.
+If you have found a bug in `fd-watch`, please write an issue.
 You can also contact me via email: f.mondaca[at]uni-koeln.de